← Back

 What is Redshift?

 Redshift is a database offered by Amazon Web Services.
 Redshift is unique in that is it built on top of a massive parallel process technology that allows it to process billions of rows at once.
 Redshift is based on an older version of PostgreSQL and best suited for analytics workloads.
-It can connect to most applications via JDBC and ODBC connections is reported as the most commonly deployed cloud data warehouse.
+It can connect to most applications via JDBC and ODBC connections and is reported as the most commonly deployed cloud data warehouse.

 Why is it helpful to analyze Redshift data in a spreadsheet?